John M. Fasano

 it was shooting in his hometown of Port Washington, New York.
 Strongly bitten

-National Cartoonist's Society.
-Fasano continued his creative pursuits at the State University of New York, Purchase, where he studied film.
+After graduation from high school John continued his creative pursuits at the State University of New York, Purchase, where he studied film.
 While attending college, John was also employed

 as the Film Research Editor for Time/Life's national publication TV Cable Week.